Next Exam: Saturday, July 12, 2014

 You should take the JULY comprehensive exam if ALL of the following conditions apply:

 - You have successfully completed 24 or more graduate credit hours

 - You will graduate in December 2014 or later

 - You have consulted with your program coordinator and been advised to take the exam

-1. Complete the Comprehensive Examination Application by Friday, October 11, 2013.
+1. Complete the Comprehensive Examination Application [Word doc] by Friday, June 13.

-2. Mail the form, along with a $50 application fee, to the following address:
+2. Mail the form to the following address:

 School of Graduate Studies

 3. Wait for your exact exam time and location to be mailed to you.
 This happens once your eligibility is confirmed, about two weeks before the exam.